 Shou Sugi Ban / Charred Wood

-A Japanese art of charred wood - known as Shou Sugi Ban or Yaki Sugi - has made inroads in contemporary architecture.
-It’s believed that the finishing techniques Asian roots date back to the eighteenth century, when the Japanese first started charring wood siding with fire as a way to preserve it.
+A Japanese art of charred wood - known as Shou Sugi Ban or Yaki Sugi - is making inroads in modern architecture.
+It's believed that the finishing techniques Asian roots date back to the eighteenth century, when the Japanese first started charring wood siding with fire as a way to preserve it.
 After charring, the wood is sealed with natural oils.

 Charring wood improves the fire resistance of timber.
 When the surface of wood is burned, the softer, more reactive cellulose vaporises and gets burned off, while harder lignin takes a longer time to burn.
 The residual blackened lignin requires much higher temperatures and a longer time in contact with a flame source to reignite.